Neighborhood Greenways

 Pacific Ave from Ninth St to Oak St will be the first street in Alameda to be developed into a Neighborhood Greenway, in 2025.

-Draft concept: Review the early draft Concept Plan from Sept 2024(PDF, 2MB), and share your input via this form or by emailing transportation@alamedaca.gov by October 20.
+Draft concept: See the early draft Concept Plan from Sept 2024(PDF, 2MB).
 The concept plan includes many quick-build traffic circles.
 Check out what one could look like(PDF, 4MB) at Pacific and Chestnut (also below)!
+Public comments submitted by the October 20th deadline are being reviewed and will be used to develop the next version of the concept plan, to be shared with the community by the end of 2024.

-Safety concerns: Share your walking and biking safety and other concerns along Pacific Ave via this web map, or by emailing transportation@alamedaca.gov, ideally by October 20.
+Safety concerns: Share your walking and biking safety and other concerns along Pacific Ave via this web map, or by emailing transportation@alamedaca.gov.
 You can also share concerns for any of the planned Neighborhood Greenways on the map at any time.

 Rendering_TrafficCircle_Pacific-Chestnut_lowres.jpg